GrantS2S/website/content/help/solutions/Exception-Number-required-for-key-source_variant_code-param-is-str.md

 ---
 title: "Exception: Number Required for Key Source_variant_code, Param Is Str"
+issue: "Evolution: No Quantity available for Order item"
 type: "solution"
 seoTitle: "No Quantity available for Order item"
 seoDescription: "There is no quantity available for the Ordered item in Stock2Shop"
-sources: ["sage-200-evolution", "sage-evolution", "sage-pastel-evolution" ]
-channels: ["magento_1", "magento_2", "shopify", "woocommerce", "b2b-trade-store", "takealot"]
-fulfillments: ["parcel-ninja", "on-the-dot"]
+source: "sage-200-evolution"
+channel: ""
+fulfillment: ""
+process: "orders"
-draft: true
+headless: true
-date: 2020-12-30T14:20:02+02:00
 ---

 #### Error description
 When trying to raise an order, the system can't find a qty for the product.

 #### Error solution
 Stock2Shop validates the qty available before raising the order.
-If this amount is not returned if the source_variant_code is not found.
+This amount is not returned if the source_variant_code is not found.

 In order to resolve this error you will need to contact Support@stock2shop.com for assistance:
 - Ensure the SKU is in your ERP